project-mirrors/forgejo-helm/README.md

 ```

 This helm chart automatically configures the clone urls to use the correct ports.
-You can change these ports by hand using the `gitea.config` dict.
+You can change these ports by hand using the `forgejo.config` dict.
 However you should know what you're doing.

 ### SSH and Ingress